Burghelea conjecture and asymptotic dimension of groups: Groups (conjecturally) of finite asymptotic dimension

 \begin{proof} Let $X$ be the $\CAT(0)$ space on which $G$ acts geometrically.
 Note that $X$, being a $\CAT(0)$ space, is a model for $\EGunder$ \cite[Theorem 4.6]{lueck_survey}.
 In the case that $G$ is torsion-free, properness of the action of $G$ implies freeness, and therefore $X$ is a model for $EG$.

 So if $X$ is finite-dimensional we are done: either $G$ has torsion and we apply Lemma~\ref{sdf23fdjn23}, or $G$ is torsion-free and we apply the second part of Lemma~\ref{jnsdu23}.

-If $X$ is not finite-dimensional, but the group $G$ is torsion-free, we have to use a trick that we learned from a paper of Moran \cite[Proof of Theorem B]{moran}: the quotient $X/G$ is a compact ANR and therefore, by a result of West \cite[Corollary 5.3]{west}, homotopy-equivalent to a finite complex $K$.
+If $X$ is not finite-dimensional, but the group $G$ is torsion-free, we have to use a trick that we learned from a paper of Moran \cite[Proof of Theorem B]{moran}.
+The quotient $X/G$ is a compact ANR, i.e., for every embedding $i\colon X/G \to Y$ into a metrizable topological space Y, there exists a neighborhood $U$ of $i(X)$ in $Y$ and a retraction of $U$ onto $i(X)$.
+Hence, by a result of West \cite[Corollary 5.3]{west}, it is homotopy-equivalent to a finite complex $K$.
 Since $X/G$ is a model for $BG$, $K$ is also a model for $BG$ which is now finite.

-If $H$ is a finite index subgroup of $G$, then $H$ is also a $\CAT(0)$ group since it acts geometrically on the same space $X$ on which $G$ acts.
+If $H$ is a finite index subgroup of $G$, then $H$ is also a $\CAT(0)$ group because it acts geometrically on the same space $X$ on which $G$ acts.
 So if $H$ is torsion-free, then it has finite homological dimension by the above paragraph.
 Applying Lemma~\ref{lemjsd9823ds} we conclude that the rational homological dimension of $G$ is finite (by \cite[Theorem III.$\Gamma$.1.1]{bridson_haefliger} we know that $\CAT(0)$ groups are finitely presented and therefore countable). \end{proof}

 \begin{rem} The cases in the above theorem a priori do not cover all possible cases: it might be that there exists a $\CAT(0)$ group which does not act on any finite-dimensional $\CAT(0)$ space and which is not virtually torsion-free.